 Better digital skills

-Like! has demonstrated how to establish a Local Digital Innovation Culture, providing public servants new skills and knowledge to deliver innovative services.
+Like! demonstrated how to establish a local digital innovation culture, providing public servants with new skills to deliver innovative services.

 More inclusive services

-Like! tools have been developed through co-creation.
-They make engaging with citizens easier and make public services better accessible to everyone.
+The Like! tools were developed through co-creation.
+They make engaging with citizens easier and make public services more accessible to everyone.

 Fostering a digital mindset, Like! boosted public services across the North Sea Region.
 To find out more, dig into a series of magazines containing a wealth of interesting stories about their work.

 Visit the project website to learn more about the Like! project.

 You are also welcome to contact the project managers: